securitykiss-com/rfw/README.md

 - documentation
 - run as daemon (check fail2ban code)
 - add --non-daemon option at rfw startup
-- implement expire - check fail2ban
+- implement expire - put commands with expire to priority queue and poll in loop
+- should rfw have default expire time?
+Make it configurable, non-positive value => no expire

 REST queries: